Emergency housing from the council

 If you have pets

-Pets are not usually allowed in emergency housing, especially a B&B or hostel.
+Pets are not usually allowed in emergency housing.

-The council may have some emergency housing suitable for pet owners so ask about this.
+The council might have emergency housing which accepts pets.
+Ask about this.
 Tell them how important it is for you to keep your pet.

-Some charities run pet fostering schemes for people who have to move into emergency housing or refuges because of domestic abuse:
+Some charities run pet fostering schemes for people if you have to move into emergency housing or refuges because of domestic abuse:

 The Freedom Project – run by Dogs Trust in many parts of England and Scotland

-Endeavour – pet fostering in North West England
+Endeavour – domestic abuse charity offering pet fostering in North West England

 LetswithPets has advice on finding a pet friendly private tenancy.